-Paul Slovic, a founder and President of Decision Research, studies human judgment, decision making, and risk analysis.
+Paul Slovic, a founder and President of Decision Research and Professor of Psychology at the University of Oregon, studies human judgment, decision making, and risk analysis.
 He and his colleagues worldwide have developed methods to describe risk perceptions and measure their impacts on individuals, industry, and society.
 He publishes extensively and serves as a consultant to industry and government.
 Dr. Slovic is a past President of the Society for Risk Analysis and in 1991 received its Distinguished Contribution Award.
 In 1993 he received the Distinguished Scientific Contribution Award from the American Psychological Association.
 In 1995 he received the Outstanding Contribution to Science Award from the Oregon Academy of Science.
 He has received honorary doctorates from the Stockholm School of Economics (1996) and the University of East Anglia (2005).

 Publications and presentations regarding our work on mass suffering, psychic numbing, and Darfur are available here.

 - Why Charlie Hebdo Gets More Attention Than Boko Haram, January 15, 2015

 - Why Your Brain Wants To Help One Child In Need — But Not Millions, November 5th, 2014.
 Listen to the story here.

 - News Source 16 KMTR Eugene – Video Interview with Paul Slovic discussing public fear and perceived risk of Ebola, October 29, 2014.